Configuration¶

 The Configuration

-is bound to the IoC
+class in configuration/configuration.py is bound to the IoC as a singleton

 .
 This singleton is deeply merged and overridden by any package further down the bootstrapping chain.
 This is what allows packages to override other packages configurations to eventually provide the perfect and complete config.

-./tests/apps/app1/uvicore ioc get uvicore.configuration.configuration.Configuration
+./uvicore ioc get uvicore.configuration.configuration.Configuration